RMcDOttawa/MasterDarkMaker/README.txt

     Precalibration options: if none given, uses what is set in GUI preferences -np  or --noprecal              No precalibration of input files -p   or --pedestal <n>          Precalibrate by subtracting pedestal value <n>
-    -a   or --auto <dir>            Precalibrate by with best bias file in given directory
+    -b   or --bias <p>   			Use the given calibration bias file -a   or --auto <dir>            Precalibrate by with best bias file in given directory -ar  or --autorecursive         Recursively include sub-directories in auto bias file search -ab  or --autobias              Limit auto-selected files to Bias files only

     Combination algorithm:  if none, uses GUI preferences -m   or --mean                  Combine files with simple mean